moses000/mysoftware-resume-classifier/README.md

 🛠️ Troubleshooting

 Diagram Not Rendering:
-Ensure `````mermaid is used in Markdown.
+Ensure `````mermaid is used (not orpython).
+Avoid HTML tags (e.g., <br>) in Mermaid labels; use plain text or \n for line breaks.
-Test in Mermaid Live Editor.
+Test in Mermaid Live Editor to debug syntax.
-Refresh the page or check for syntax errors.
+Refresh the page or try another browser.
+See GitHub Mermaid Docs for supported syntax.

 API Issues: